TrixDiaz/tile-depot-backend/readme.md

 2. **Email Service Error**

-   - Verify `MAIL_USER` and `MAIL_PASS`
+   - Verify `RESEND_API_KEY` is correct
-   - For Gmail, use App Password instead of regular password
+   - Ensure `MAIL_FROM_EMAIL` is verified in Resend (for production)
-   - Check email service settings
+   - Check Resend dashboard for API key status
-   - Note: Email sending is currently commented out in the code
+   - Verify domain is properly configured in Resend (for production)

 3. **JWT Token Error**